 The goal of any localization process is to adapt your service or product to the needs of an individual target market.
 Before you start asking a translator to help you, make sure you are aware of all the essential details of the local culture, limitations your business can face and your possible competitors.
 This information will help you build the right and appealing message for the target audience.

-In terms of IT localization, make sure that the need your software fulfills actually exists on this particular market.
+In terms of IT localization, make sure that they need your software fulfills actually exists on this particular market.
 Maybe, there are some local alternatives.
 Or it’s not the right time to enter the market as the country has not reached the required level of development yet.
 Take all of these factors into consideration.

 Foreign Words Take a lot of Space